JeffersonLab/JANA2/docs/Download.md

 </table>
 </center>

-## Downloading and Installation of JANA
+## Download and Installation of JANA